gvwilson/thirdbit/src/fiction/santas/index.md

 "Um."
 Finner cleared his throat.
-"If the *Dancing Marmot* is the ship I was just on, they rescued us from sharks because our dinghy was sinking.
+"If the *Dancing Marmot* is Captain Clausbeard's ship, he rescued us from sharks because our dinghy was sinking.
 And I got that from one of the santas I was with.
 I think she got it from one of the elves who was shooting at us when we were, um, earlier.
-I hope I didn't hurt anyone,"
-he added hurriedly,
-thinking of the glass that wasn't in the porthole of Santa Greenwood's old cabin any longer.
+I hope I didn't hurt anyone with it," he added hurriedly, thinking of the glass that wasn't in the porthole of Santa Greenwood's old cabin any longer.